-Winter means cold, snow, gray skies, and, if you’re not prepared, a whole lot letting your side-by-side sit in your garage while you’re inside doing nothing.
+Winter means cold temperatures, snowstorms, gray skies, and—if you’re not prepared—a whole lot of letting your side-by-side sit in the garage while you’re inside doing nothing.
+What a waste!

 We’re starting with the basics here—get a winch!
-You should have one all year-round and you should never go riding without one.
-That’s doubly true in the winter when everybody (including you maybe!) starts sliding into ditches and getting stuck.
-A good winch on your side-by-side means you can be the hero of your neighborhood for the day.
+You should have one all year round, and you should never go riding without one.
+That’s doubly true in the winter when everybody (including you, maybe!) starts sliding into ditches and getting stuck.

-Riding in winter will always suck if you’re not keeping yourself comfortable.
-Flying down the road in 20° weather without something to stop the wind is the number one recommended way to get frostbite (second is visiting your in-laws in case you were wondering).
+Riding in winter will always suck if you’re not keeping warm.
+Flying down the road in 20° weather without something to stop the wind is the number-one recommended way to get frostbite (the second is visiting your in-laws, in case you were wondering).

 So how do you stop the cold from killing your coziness?
 You get a cab enclosure!
 Get front and rear windshields, full cab doors, and a roof to ride in comfort and keep the cold out.

-We’ve got you covered with a selection of cab enclosure components for over a dozen of the most popular UTV models.
+We’ve got you covered with a selection of cab enclosure components for all the most popular UTV models.

 Now that your cab keeps out the cold, it’s time to bring in the heat!
-Get a cab heater for your machine to divert that engine heat right to where it helps most—your body.
+Get a cab heater for your machine to divert that engine heat where it helps most—your body.

-Keeping yourself warm isn’t the only reason you should get a heater.
-They’re also great for keeping ice and snow off your machine.
+Staying warm isn’t the only reason you should get a heater—they double as a windshield defroster!
 Imagine riding without a heater.
-You’ve got your cab enclosure, you’re bundled up and comfortable, and it’s snowing hard.
 You won’t be able to ride for long with snow blocking your view.

-So if this sounds like something you might need (trust us, you do), here are some SuperATV cab heaters that might suit your fancy.
+If this sounds like something you need (and trust us, you do), here are some SuperATV cab heaters that might suit your fancy.

 This one’s obvious, right?
 If you live where it snows enough to make getting out of your neighborhood dangerous, or you live far enough in the country that it takes two days for your road to get plowed, then you need a snow plow.
 When SuperATV’s parking lot gets covered, you better believe we’ve got a couple of Rangers out there clearing it first thing in the morning.

-Grab a Plow Pro Snow Plow now while you’ve got the chance!
-We’ve got complete kits that come with everything you need.
-They’re designed with a frame that you can leave on year-round and a quick connect for the plow blade.
+Grab one of our Plow Pro Snow Plows.
+They’re designed with a mount you can leave on year round and a quick connect for the plow blade.
 All you need is a winch to operate.